What is a trademark Power of Attorney?

 - Responding to an Office Action in Madrid-based application where there is no prior US attorney of record;

 Most international applicants who enter the US through an international Madrid Protocol trademark application are located outside the US and represented by foreign counsel.
 Such Madrid applicants would be considered previously unrepresented since their foreign attorneys would not be licensed to practice law in the US.
-Therefore, a US attorney may file a trademark Office Action response on behalf such a Madrid applicant without having to first file a signed power of attorney.
+Therefore, a US attorney may file a trademark Office Action response on behalf of such a Madrid applicant without having to first file a signed power of attorney.

 Who can sign a trademark Power of Attorney?

 The USPTO has strict rules on who can sign a trademark Power of Attorney which differs from the standards for signing a verification or declaration.
 In particular, a trademark Power of Attorney may be signed only by the individual applicant/registrant or, if there is a company, by someone with legal authority to bind the company.
-For a company, this means that the POA may only be signed by someone who has the authority to bind the company to any obligation or agreement.
-For a US corporation, the signatory must be an officer of the corporation.
-An employee of a US corporation cannot sign a trademark POA.

-- person signing with an address of a foreign law firm
+- person signing with an address of a foreign law firm;

-- person signing as “authorized signatory” with no indication of nature of signer’s relationship to the applicant or registrant
+- person signing as “authorized signatory” with no indication of the nature of signer’s relationship to the applicant or registrant

 How is a POA different from a trademark declaration or verification?

 A looser standard applies to authorized signers of trademark declarations and verifications, such as a new trademark application or a Statement of Use.
-Any of the following three categories of signatories may sign a trademark declaration or verfication:
+Any of the following three categories of signatories may sign a trademark declaration or verification:

 - person with legal authority to bind the owner (i.e., same as the only person who can sign a POA);